KyberNetwork/developer-portal/docs/integrations-widgetsoverview.md

 ### KyberWidget Modes
 ![Widget Modes](/uploads/widgetmodes.png "Widget Modes")

-### Demo
-A simple demo is available at https://widget.knstats.com/shop/.
-If you specify https://kyberpay-sample.knstats.com/callback as callback URL, you could go to https://kyberpay-sample.knstats.com/list to see postback transaction list.

 ### Payment Status Verification
 With KyberNetwork, the payment is made on the blockchain.
 Thus, vendors don't have to trust or rely on any data that comes from KyberNetwork but from the Ethereum network.
 However, vendors have to implement and run their own monitoring logic to get the payment status from the Ethereum network.
 Alternatively, in the near future, they may use and run the libraries that KyberNetwork and the community will provide.